 This information is intended to give you an overview of the social work practicum (TSOCWF 415) and answer some of the most commonly asked questions.
 It should be used as a quick reference and is not an exhaustive explanation of the practicum process.
-You will begin meeting with Teresa Holt, BASW practicum coordinator during spring quarter of your first year to start the field placement process.
+You will begin meeting with Tom Diehm, Director of Field Education during spring quarter of your first year to start the field placement process.
 While you should certainly be thinking about field placement options during your first quarters, you do not need to focus on it extensively.

 What is practicum?

 Practicum is the internship experience of the BASW program.
 You register and receive credit for practicum, but it does not meet as a class.
 Your "classroom" is a human service agency in the community that has agreed to accept students as part of its commitment to the education of future social workers.